 Difference between Go and Ruby

-Go is an open-source programming language through which one can easily build a very simple, reliable and highly efficient software.
+Go is an open-source programming language through which one can easily build very simple, reliable and highly efficient software.
 Go is also known as Golang, which refers to Go-language.
-The development of Go was started in 2007 at Google and it was available for Public use in 2009.
-The three main developers behind the development of the Go language were Rob Pike, Robert Griesemer and Ken Thompson.
+The development of Go was started in 2007 at Google, and it was available for Public use in 2009.
+The three main developers behind the Go language development were Rob Pike, Robert Griesemer and Ken Thompson.
 Here in Go vs Ruby article, it is given as.

-The Golang was developed in order to create the language which would follow an identical syntax of programming language C and also will eliminate the irrelevant garbage of the languages such as C++.
-As a result, Golang deliberately avoids many characteristics of modern languages, such as pointer arithmetic, type inheritance, and method and operator overloading.
-Ruby is also an open-source object-oriented programming language that is dynamic in nature.
+The Golang was developed to create a language that would follow an identical syntax of programming language C and eliminate the irrelevant garbage of the languages such as C++.
+As a result, Golang deliberately avoids many modern languages characteristics, such as pointer arithmetic, type inheritance, and method and operator overloading.
+Ruby is also an open-source, object-oriented programming language that is dynamic in nature.
 Ruby has a very neat and simple syntax that is natural to read and easy to write.
 It was created by

-Yukihiro “Matz” Matsumoto, who combined various parts of his favorite languages, i.e. Perl, Smalltalk, Eiffel, Ada, and Lisp, in order to form a new language that balanced the functional programming with imperative programming.
+Yukihiro “Matz” Matsumoto combined various parts of his favourite languages, i.e. Perl, Smalltalk, Eiffel, Ada, and Lisp, to form a new language that balanced functional programming with imperative programming.
 There Ruby is also called a language of careful balance.
 Matz’s idea was to develop a scripting language that was more powerful than Perl and more object-oriented than Python.
 For the Ruby language, Yukihiro “Matz” Matsumoto quoted that “Ruby is simple in appearance, but it is very complex in the inside, just like a human body”.
 Ruby was released for public use in the year 1995.

 Head to Head Comparison Between Go and Ruby(Infographics)